csc-training/geocomputing_course/materials/orga.md

 ## Geoportti Research Infrastructure

 Geoportti Research Infrastructure (RI) is a shared service for researchers, teachers and students using geospatial data and geocomputing tools.
-Geoportti RI helps the researchers in Finland to use, to refine, to preserve and to share their geospatial resources.
+Geoportti RI helps researchers in Finland use, refine, preserve and share their geospatial resources.

 * [GeoPortti web portal](https://www.geoportti.fi)
 * GeoPortti (oGIIR) projects has been very important for developing geocomputing usage of CSC supercomputers and cloud services.